 Once a resolution has taken place, follow up with your customer and see how the experience made them feel.
 Then use this feedback to improve your customer service process.

 Creating a world-class customer experience means incorporating evolving consumer demands into your processes and practices.
 Consumer research from Linnworks highlights the effortless economy desired by consumers today.
 In fact, the expected customer experience is marked by convenience at every touchpoint and interaction.
 So how can you meet your customers’ needs to create a world-class customer experience?

-A frictionless buying experience is now the expectation of 81% of customers.
+A frictionless buying experience across devices is now the expectation of 81% of customers, according to ecommerce trends research from Linnworks.
 And to create this environment, your platforms should be easy to use, and your customers should be able to switch seamlessly between them.
 This will keep them shopping with you from the product discovery stage through the end of the check-out process.
 (And returning down the road.)
 So what are the most critical features to update?

 Tip: When growing your selling channels, be mindful that they should have real-time updated inventory information.
 Integrate an inventory management software that can do this to avoid manual mistakes that create unnecessary friction.